 You must record an injury or illness that results in death by entering a check mark in column (G) of the OSHA 300 Log for cases resulting in death.
 You must also report any work-related fatality to OSHA within 8 hours.

-When an injury or illness involves one or more days away from work, you must record the injury or illness in Column (H) on the OSHA 300 Log for cases involving days away from work and an enter the number of calendar days away from work in Column (K).
+When an injury or illness involves one or more days away from work, place a checkmark in Column (H) on the OSHA 300 Log and an enter the number of calendar days away from work in Column (K).

 When an injury or illness involves restricted work or job transfer but does not involve death or days away from work, you must record the injury or illness on the OSHA 300 Log by placing a check mark in the space for job transfer or restriction and an entry of the number of restricted or transferred days in the restricted workdays column.